enviodev/docs/docs/fuel.md

 HyperFuel is [HyperSync](./overview-hypersync.md) adapted for the [Fuel network](https://fuel.network/) and is exposed as a low-level API for developers and data analysts to create niche, flexible, high-speed queries for all on-chain data.

-Users can interact with the HyperFuel in Rust, Python client, Node Js, or JSON API to extract data into parquet files, arrow format, or as typed data.
+Users can interact with the HyperFuel in Rust, Python client, Node Js, or Json API to extract data into parquet files, arrow format, or as typed data.

 Using HyperFuel, application developers can easily sync and search large datasets in a few minutes.